Syllabus

 In this tutorial we will learn how to upload files on remote server using a Simple HTML form and PHP.
 You can upload any kind of file like images, videos, ZIP files, Microsoft Office documents, PDFs, as well as executables files and a wide range of other file types.

-The following example will create a simple HTML form that can be used to upload files.
+following example will create a simple HTML form that can be used to upload

 <html>